Adaptive variational Bayes: Optimality, computation and applications: Concentration properties of adaptive variational posterior

 \section{Concentration properties of adaptive variational posterior}

 In this section, we provide adaptive posterior contraction rates and model selection consistency of the adaptive variational posterior distribution \labelcref{eq:vposterior} in general situations.
-We start with describing some assumptions on the prior, model and variational family, most of which are very general and can be easily verified.
-Absolute constants denoted by e.g., $\fc_1,\fc_2,\dots$ may vary from place to place.
+Our strategy is to derive a contraction rate $\epsilon_n$ of the original posterior $\Pi_n(\cdot|\Y^{(n)})$ to the true parameter $\blambda^\star$ first and then bound the \textit{variational approximation gap} by an upper bound of an appropriate order as